caarlos0/gophercon-2025/slides.md

-CLIs, an intro to terminals (and ansi seqs), an intro to ssh, then we'll move to actually writing a TUI and serving it, and finally, and then some time for questions
+CLIs, an intro to terminals (and ansi seqs), an intro to ssh, then we'll move to actually writing a TUI and serving it, and finally, and then some time for questions these intros are to help you make sense of how all of this works, and there's also a bit of history which i find interesting

 ---